uviclibraries/gen-ai-research/index.md

 5. **COMING SOON:** Use the local GenAI software and select a folder of documents on your computer to use as training data; then ask questions of the documents.
 6. **COMING SOON:** Use advanced literature review tools for graduate-level research.
 8. **COMING SOON:** Integrate citation managers into your search strategy using tools like Zotero & Research Rabbit.
-9. **COMING SOON:** Transcribe interviews using cloud-based AI transcription services and an AI-powered program that runs locally on your computer.
+9. Transcribe interviews using cloud-based AI transcription services and an AI-powered program that runs locally on your computer.
 10. **COMING SOON:** Use GenAI tools to conduct Sentiment Analysis on free-form survey questions or social media posts.
 11. **COMING SOON:** Use GenAI tools to create LaTex code from a formatted document.